-SGVWC has constructed a VOC treatment facility at their Plant G4 located within the SEMOU.
+In 2005, SGVWC constructed a VOC treatment facility at its Plant G4 located within the SEMOU.
 Although not included in USEPA's remedy, the project is consistent with USEPA's IROD.

-In 2016, GSWC constructed a VOC treatment facility at their Garvey Plant located within the SEMOU.
+In 2016, GSWC constructed a VOC treatment facility at its Garvey Plant located within the SEMOU.
 Although not included in USEPA's remedy, the project is consistent with USEPA's IROD.